 - Open Settings > About phone > Software information and look for Service provider SW ver.
 You find the CSC and multi-CSC (on some devices only) code of your phone or tab.

 That’s it!
 Now, you have all the required information to download the proper firmware for your device.
-Follow the instruction described below to download the firmware binaries or Odin files using the Frija Samsung firmware download tool.
+Follow the instruction described below to download the firmware binaries or Odin files using the Frija Samsung firmware downloader.

 Download Firmware Using Frija

-- Unzip Frija-v1.4.2.zip on your Windows desktop using a Zip archiver software.
+- Unzip Frija-v1.4.2.zip on your Windows desktop using Zip archiver software.

 - Open the extracted folder and launch Frija.exe by double-clicking the executable file.

 - When Frija is launched, you will see the program window with empty fields in which you have to fill with your Samsung device’s model number and CSC code.
 Obviously, you must have a working internet connection.

 - I already described above how you can find out the model number and CSC of your device to download the correct firmware.
 Fill in the Model and CSC fields and click the Check Update button as shown below.

 - Frija will check for the latest firmware version available for your Samsung phone or tablet and show you the results.
 Click the Download button.

 - You will be prompted to choose the location on your PC where you want Frija to download and save the firmware file.
 Don’t modify the name of the firmware file name and click on the OK option.